TuShArBhArDwA/AutoPress/docs/HLD.md

 ## 1. System Overview

 AutoPress operates on a **Pull-Based Editorial Model**.
-Instead of human editors selecting stories, the system monitors global wire services, scores them for significance, and synthesizes 700+ word reports with verbatim citations.
+The system actively monitors global wire services, and runs a proactive background pipeline to synthesize 700+ word reports, storing them in memory so the frontend surface is entirely disconnected from inference latency.

 ## 2. Core Components